-304 Beacon was designed by architect Charles K. Kirby and built ca. 1871, one of two contiguous houses (304-306 Beacon) designed as a symmetrical pair.
+304 Beacon was designed by and built for architect and building contractor Charles K. Kirby in 1871-1872, one of two contiguous houses (304-306 Beacon) designed as a symmetrical pair.

-She continued to live there in 1877, but moved to New York City soon thereafter.
+She continued to live at 304 Beacon during the 1876-1877 winter season, but moved to New York City thereafter.
+She retained 304 Beacon and leased it to others.

-By 1878, it was the home of Benjamin Robbins Curtis, Jr., and his wife, Mary Gardiner (Horsford) Curtis.
-They had been married in October of 1877, and 304 Beacon probably was their first home together.
+During the 1877-1878 winter season, it was the home of Benjamin Robbins Curtis, Jr., and his wife, Mary Gardiner (Horsford) Curtis.
+They had married in October of 1877, and 304 Beacon probably was their first home together.

 Benjamin Robbins Curtis, Jr., was a lawyer and would later become a Municipal Court Judge.